TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-cbpsourcesnapshotfailedvssretryableerror.md

 #  CBPSourceSnapshotFailedVSSRetryableError

 <!--issueDescription-->
-We have identified that your backup operation failed because of an issue on the VSS service.
+We have identified that your backup operation failed because of an issue on the VSS service
 <!--/issueDescription-->

 ## **Recommended Steps**

-To resolve this issue, ensure there is no other application (3rd party backup) using the VSS service and retry the operation after sometime. <br>
+- To resolve this issue, ensure there is no other application (3rd party backup) using the VSS service and retry the operation after sometime <br>
-If issue still persists, restart the VSS service and try again.
+- If issue still persists, restart the VSS service and try again
 <br>
-To restart VSS (Volume Shadow Copy) service.<br>
+- To restart VSS (Volume Shadow Copy) service<br>
-- Navigate to Services.msc and restart 'Volume Shadow Copy service'.
+- Navigate to Services.msc and restart 'Volume Shadow Copy service'

 (or)
 - From an elevated command prompt, run